Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Introduction

 \subsection{Derandomized LLL algorithms}

 For deterministic algorithms, the situation is not as clean.
-The original paper of Moser \& Tardos described a deterministic version of their algorithm, under the assumption that $d \leq O(1)$.
+The original paper of Moser \& Tardos described a deterministic variant for $d \leq O(1)$.
 This was strengthened by Chandrasekaran, Goyal \& Haeupler \cite{mt2} to unbounded $d$ under a stronger LLL criterion $e \pmax d^{1+\eps} \leq 1$, for any constant $\eps > 0$.
-These algorithms are based on the method of conditional expectations, using some problem-specific subroutine to compute conditional probabilities for the bad-events.

-As an example, this criterion applies to $k$-SAT instances when $L \leq 2^{(1-\eps) k}/e - 1$, a small exponential loss compared to the probabilistic LLL bound $L \leq 2^k/e - 1$.
-For many applications of the LLL, the bad-events are determined by sums of independent random variables.
-Due to the exponential decay appearing in, e.g. Chernoff bounds, it is relatively straightforward to ensure that such bad-events have probability of $d^{-c}$ for any desired constant $c$, and thus satisfy the stronger criterion LLL criterion for constant $\eps$.
-This has little qualitative change to the overall application, typically only changing some inconsequential second-order terms.
+For example, the latter criterion applies to $k$-SAT instances when $L \leq 2^{(1-\eps) k}/e - 1$.
+We note that, for many applications of the LLL, the bad-events are determined by sums of independent random variables.
+Due to the exponential decay appearing in, e.g. Chernoff bounds, it is relatively straightforward to ensure that such events can also satisfy the stronger LLL criterion.

-Many of the deterministic algorithms can also be parallelized.
-For the symmetric LLL, the algorithm of \cite{mt2} concretely has complexity of $O( \frac{\log^3 (mn)}{\eps})$ time and $(mn)^{O(1/\eps)}$ processors on an EREW PRAM.
-In \cite{mt3}, Haeupler \& Harris described an alternate LLL derandomization algorithm with a slightly faster run-time of $O(\frac{\log^2 (mn)}{\eps})$.
-This algorithm was further extended and optimized by Harris \cite{polylog-paper}.
+Many of the deterministic algorithms can be parallelized.
+For the symmetric LLL, the algorithm of \cite{mt2} concretely has complexity of $O(\log^3(mn))$ time and $\poly(m,n)$ processors on an EREW PRAM.
+(We refer to this type of parallel deterministic complexity as $NC^3$.)
+Alternate LLL derandomization algorithms, with a slightly faster run-time of $O(\log^2(mn))$, were described in \cite{mt3, polylog-paper}.
 As we will discuss shortly, these parallel deterministic algorithms have many additional technical conditions on the types of bad-events that are allowed.